Round Dollar Price Down 0% This Week (RD)

-Round Dollar (RD) traded flat against the U.S. dollar during the 24-hour period ending at 20:00 PM E.T. on June 25th.
-One Round Dollar token can now be bought for approximately $2.05 or 0.00006728 BTC on popular exchanges.
-Round Dollar has a market cap of $1.93 billion and $5.64 worth of Round Dollar was traded on exchanges in the last day.
-During the last week, Round Dollar has traded 0% lower against the U.S. dollar.
+Round Dollar (RD) traded flat against the U.S. dollar during the one day period ending at 23:00 PM Eastern on June 27th.
+Round Dollar has a total market capitalization of $1.93 billion and approximately $5.64 worth of Round Dollar was traded on exchanges in the last day.
+One Round Dollar token can currently be bought for approximately $2.05 or 0.00006728 BTC on cryptocurrency exchanges.
+During the last seven days, Round Dollar has traded 0% lower against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.